spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub.md

 * Yes, you can use SAS with AMQP.
 Policy name instead of username, and URL encoded key instead password.
 * The URL encoding is required to handle any non-alphanumeric characters in key value as +, /, or =.

 The URL format is:

 ```log
 amqps://<policyname>:<urlencoded(key)>@<namespace>.servicebus.windows.net
 ```

+Make sure your queue does not have partitioning enabled.
+ServiceBus does not support AMQP with partitioned queues, however queues are created with partitioning enabled by default.

+I had this exact same error, and re-creating the queue with "Enable Partitioning" unchecked solved it for me.

 https://stackoverflow.com/questions/27692070/azure-service-bus-amqp-exception/28056479#28056479